What is the Elimination Period of an Individual Disability Policy?

 Consider Your Budget

 Evaluate your budget carefully to determine what premium payments you can afford.
-Opting for a longer elimination period can result in lower premiums, but it also means waiting longer before receiving benefits.
-Conversely, a shorter elimination period may offer greater peace of mind but could come with higher premiums.
+Opting for a longer period can result in lower premiums, but it also means waiting longer before receiving benefits.
+Conversely, a shorter period may offer greater peace of mind but could come with higher premiums.

 Assess Your Dependents